andrewacashner/hearingfaithms/chapters/chapter-2.md

 (`(ref float 'music 'Ruiz-Sordos-dialogue)`).
 The deaf man bursts on the scene with a scale from the top of his register to the bottom (F~4~ to G~3~).
-The descent across vocal *passaggi* would encourage the singer to bawl the phrases in a coarse tone of voice, so that ironically, a character who cannot hear is marked for the audience by the sound he makes.
+The descent across the registers or *passaggi* of the voice would encourage the singer to bawl the phrases in a coarse tone of voice, so that ironically, a character who cannot hear is marked for the audience by the sound he makes.

 `(insert float 'music 'Ruiz-Sordos-dialogue)`